Umuzi-org/tech-department/content/katas/use loops to print-patterns/python/pyramids/_index.md

 ```

 **2.**
 Write a function that takes in number as argument and draws a Hollow pyramid triangle above using the " * " characters .
 If the input is 4, then the output is a traingle shaped as pyramid with height 4
 ```
-// JavaScript
+// Python
-let triangle(5) =>
+triangle(5):

-expected output: HOLLOW RIGHT ANGLE TRIANGLE AND FOR ITS MIRROR.
+ => expected output: HOLLOW RIGHT ANGLE TRIANGLE AND FOR ITS MIRROR.

     *
    * *